Ranked List of the Best UT Schools

 Location: Odessa

-UT Permian Basin offers an affordable education across its five colleges: College of Arts and Sciences, College of Business, College of Education, College of Engineering, and College of Health Sciences and Human Performance.
+UT Permian Basin offers an affordable education across its five colleges—College of Arts & Humanities, College of Business, College of Education, College of Engineering & Sciences, and College of Health Sciences.
 The university has several claims to fame.
-For example, it was ranked no. 1 by U.S. News for Highest-Paid Petroleum Engineering graduates (2020) and within the top 40 Best Bank-for-Your-Buck Colleges in the Nation by Washington Monthly.
+For example, it was ranked No. 1 by U.S. News for Highest-Paid Petroleum Engineering graduates (2020) and within the top 40 Best Bank-for-Your-Buck Colleges in the Nation by Washington Monthly.

 Learn more about UTPB and your chances of acceptance.